Question 1: What do you know about our company?

 These qualities may include your experience, your capability to work under pressure, your educational background, your customer service skills or your management attributes.

-Do consider the points below to draft an answer to the above questions?
+Do consider the points below to draft an answer to the above question.

 - Don’t just make up the situations.
-The interviewer may ask details about the situation.
+The interviewer may ask for details about the situation.

 - The story should be short and the process of handling and managing should be detailed.

 - Build a storyline to keep the interviewer engaged.